Civil–military co-operation: History

-The United States Army has maintained civil affairs units since WWII.
-Part of their function includes CIMIC tasks, however, they have a much broader function and a different focus from most other CIMIC organizations.
-In the mid-1990s most NATO members began developing their own CIMIC structures, which lead to the establishment of the Civil-Military Cooperation Centre of Excellence in The Hague in 2001.
+The U.S. Army has maintained civil affairs units since WWII.
+Part of their function includes CIMIC tasks.
+However, they have a much broader function and a different focus from most other CIMIC organizations.
+In the mid-1990s most NATO members began developing their own CIMIC structures, which lead to the establishment of the Civil–Military Cooperation Centre of Excellence in The Hague in 2001.
 Germany maintains its own centre.